xwavex/rtt-lwr-hardware-integration/README.md

-# rtt-gazebo-lwr-integration
+# rtt-lwr-hardware-integration
-RTT component using a Gazebo model pointer to integrate RTT and Gazebo for the Kuka LWR.
-Based on https://github.com/kuka-isir/rtt_lwr/tree/master/rtt_lwr_gazebo
+RTT Component integrating the FRI library, with RTNET providing real-time communication, into the orocos framework

 ## Install